Online Singing Lessons

 Unnecessary body tension causes fatigue and strain in the voice, and prevent your singing voice from being all that it can be.
 This is the first thing you will learn in voice lessons.
 You can expect to benefit from a better posture with increased projection, range, and stamina.
 We use Alexander Technique in our lessons – you can read more here.

-Find and optimize your vocal range
+Secondly, find and optimize your vocal range:

 Your vocal range includes the high and low extremes of the voice.
 However, this also includes the range that is most comfortable (AKA tessitura), and the different registers of your voice.
 Identifying these key qualities of your voice and how to negotiate them is very important when working with a music instructor.
 This is the most important element when choosing songs that are appropriate for your voice.